Seahawks’ Pete Carroll not setting expectations for Josh Gordon, again backs Jason Myers

 A lost fumble by Carson in the fourth quarter (one of his two fumbles on the day) was the Seahawks’ only turnover Sunday.
 His five fumbles this season are the most of any running back in the NFL.

-On the first, following a 59-yard run in the third quarter, Carroll said Carson should have switched the ball to his outside (or left) hand.
+On the first, after a 59-yard run in the third quarter, Carroll said Carson should have switched the ball to his outside (or left) hand.
 The ball was instead chopped out of his right hand by Devin White.

 On the second, Carson dipped a shoulder into Vernon Hargreaves without using his second hand to protect the ball with White then coming in to again deliver a chop to knock the ball out.